 His life had been changed from the routine that he appreciated and in which he felt comfortable and contented, to one now that was desperate.

-V8 - And the Lord said unto him, Arise, and go into the city, and it shall be told you what you must do.
-7 And the men which journeyed with him stood speechless, hearing a voice, but seeing no man.
-8 And Saul arose from the earth; and when his eyes were opened, he saw no man: but they led him by the hand, and brought him into Damascus.
-9 and he was three days without sight, and neither did eat nor drink.
+Acts 9:6-9 And the Lord said unto him, Arise, and go into the city, and it shall be told you what you must do.
+And the men which journeyed with him stood speechless, hearing a voice, but seeing no man.
+And Saul arose from the earth; and when his eyes were opened, he saw no man: but they led him by the hand, and brought him into Damascus.
+And he was three days without sight, and neither did eat nor drink.

 You talk about being discontented.